CiscoSecurity/tg-04-rate-limit-check/README.md

 ### Rate Limit check

-Sample script for checking the organization and user rate limits given an API key
+Sample script for checking the user and organization API rate limits given an API key

 ### Usage